mkutz/screenplay-workshop-parabank/README.md

 → Presentation at https://slides.com/mkutz/screenplay-design-pattern-course Performing Tasks

 Now that we have an [Actor], which has the [Ability] to [BrowseTheWeb].
 Thanks to that the [Actor] can perform simple actions by directly calling methods on the WebDriver.

 We do want to group these fine-grained actions, so our tests don't get too noisy.
 Instead of grouping the actions by pages –as Page Objects do– we will group them by meaningful __tasks__.

-OK, so now we are setup to create our first screenplay: the [LoginScreenplay].
+OK, so now we are set up to create our first screenplay: the [LoginScreenplay].
 In order to do that, we need the [Actor] to be able to perform __tasks__, in this case a login.
-So let's create another method `performs` in our [Actor] class which takes an instance of the [Task] interface.
+So let's create another method `does` in our [Actor] class which takes an instance of the [Task] interface.

 // Add `perform` method, taking a `Task` instance // Let Idea create the `Task` interface